code4it-dev/c4it-hugo/content/article/2023/098-azure-app-configuration-dotnet-api/index.md

 }
 ```

-That are mapped to a `MyConfig` class:
+These values are mapped to a `MyConfig` class:

 ```cs
 public class MyConfig